kserve/modelmesh/src/main/java/com/ibm/watson/modelmesh/payload/README.md

 Implementations of `PayloadProcessors` can care about only specific portions of the payload (e.g., model inputs, model outputs, metadata, specific headers, etc.).

-A `PayloadProcessor` sees input data like the one in this example:
+A `PayloadProcessor` can see input data like the one in this example:
 ```text
 [mmesh.ExamplePredictor/predict, Metadata(content-type=application/grpc,user-agent=grpc-java-netty/1.51.1,mm-model-id=myModel,another-custom-header=custom-value,grpc-accept-encoding=gzip,grpc-timeout=1999774u), CompositeByteBuf(ridx: 0, widx: 2000004, cap: 2000004, components=147)
 ```

-A `PayloadProcessor` sees output data as `ByteBuf` like the one in this example:
+A `PayloadProcessor` can see output data as `ByteBuf` like the one in this example:
 ```text
 java.nio.HeapByteBuffer[pos=0 lim=65 cap=65]
 ```

-A `PayloadProcessor` can be configured by means of a comma separated string of URIs.
+A `PayloadProcessor` can be configured by means of a whitespace separated `String` of URIs.
 In a URI like `logger://pytorch1234?predict`:
 * the scheme represents the type of processor, e.g., `logger`
 * the authority represents the model id to observe, e.g., `pytorch1234`